 Neurogenesis refers to the birth of new brain cells.
 This is exciting stuff because many of us have been taught previously that our brain cells to not regenerate.
 Exciting as this is, it seems that neurogeensis is very limited and only happens in very limited areas of the brain, such as the hippocampus (which has a key role in memory consolidation and spatial navigation).

-Pruning is somewhat surprising to many people.
+Pruning is somewhat surprising to many people!
 The brain has processes by which it cuts connections and/or kills brain cells.
-This process is very active in young children clearing out unwanted connections to increase brain effieiceny.
-Your brain continues to do this and it is an imporatnt process also – unlearning is just as important as learning.
+This process is very active in young children, clearing out unwanted connections to increase brain efficiency.
+Your brain continues to do this and it is an important process also – unlearning is just as important as learning!

 Please come back in a few days